d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 Structure
 ---------

 We now proceed in setting up the structure.
+N:

 .. note:: Here we discuss only the main features of structures in AiiDA, needed
     to run a Quantum ESPRESSO PW calculation.